elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

 ### Considerations

 - **Effective Archiving**: What are the best practices for archiving and safeguarding extensive single-cell sequencing datasets to ensure their long-term preservation?
-- **Ethical Data Handling**: How can we guarantee data privacy and adhere to ethical guidelines when sharing sensitive single-cell data with the research community?
+- **Ethical Data Handling**: How can we guarantee data privacy and adhere to ethical guidelines when sharing confidential single-cell data with the research community?
 - **Collaborative Platforms**: Which platforms or repositories are suitable for simplifying data sharing and encouraging collaboration among researchers?
 - **Enhancing Reproducibility**: What specific steps and formats should be employed to enable reproducibility in single-cell sequencing experiments?

 ### Solutions

-- **Effective Archiving**: Use established data repositories like {% tool "gene-expression-omnibus" %} (GEO) or {% tool "arrayexpress" %} for storage of experimental descriptive metadata and processed data such as count matrices.
+- **Effective Archiving**: Use established data repositories such as {% tool "gene-expression-omnibus" %} (GEO) or {% tool "arrayexpress" %} for storage of experimental descriptive metadata and processed data such as count matrices.
 The corresponding raw sequencing data can be optimally archived at {% tool "sequence-read-archive" %} or {% tool "european-nucleotide-archive" %}.

 - **Ethical Data Handling**: Emphasise the importance of informed consent and ethical considerations in data-sharing agreements.
+Following the privacy and ethical regulation of the hosting country or institution, using the data sharing infrastructure corresponding to the level of privacy required by the data.

 - **Collaboration Platforms**: Explore version control systems (e.g., {% tool "git" %}), data sharing platforms (e.g., {% tool "zenodo" %}), data analysis platforms (e.g., {% tool "galaxy" %}), and domain-specific repositories (e.g., {% tool "single-cell-portal" %}) to facilitate efficient data sharing, analysis, and collaboration.

-- **Enhancing Reproducibility**: Guide on enhancing reproducibility, including the use of containerisation technologies like {% tool "docker" %} to encapsulate analysis environments to ensure analysis can be reproduced with the exact same tool version.
+- **Enhancing Reproducibility**: Guide on enhancing reproducibility, including the use of containerisation technologies such as {% tool "docker" %} to encapsulate analysis environments and to ensure analysis can be reproduced with the exact same tool version.
 Particularly, {% tool "biocontainers" %} comes in handy when dealing with bioinformatics tools.
-Emphasise the importance of documenting analysis workflows, code, and metadata using standardised formats and sharing them in version-controlled repositories. {% tool "galaxy" %} provides a solution for containerisation, versioning, workflow management and reproducibility for novice users.
+Prioritise the documentation for analysis workflows, code, and metadata using standardised formats and sharing them in version-controlled repositories. {% tool "galaxy" %} provides a solution for containerisation, versioning, workflow management and reproducibility for novice users.

-## Analysis step description and format proposal
+##  Data analysis steps and related format for single-cell sequencing

 - **Raw Sequencing Data**:
     - *Data Type*: Raw FASTQ files for sequencing reads.